DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

     c.
 Select the "My SmartApps" tab.
     d.
 Select "+New SmartApp" at the upper right corner.
     e.
 Select the "From Code" tab.
     f.
 In a separate window, go to the GitHub site "Service Manager" folder and open the appropriate service manager.
     g.
 Copy the contents of this file.
 Assure you copy ALL of the contents.
     h.
-Returning to the IDE window, paste the code you copied into the code window.
+Returning to the IDE window, paste the code you copied.
     i.
 Select Create. [note, the paste process is a common error.
 If you get a failure, try again.
 It is likely how you copied the data from GitHub.]
     j.
 Select "Publish" then "For Me".
     k.
 NOTE:  YOU WILL REPEAT THE BELOW FOR EACH DEVICE TYPE.
 DEVICE TYPES versus DEVICE HANDLER files are at the end of these instruction.
     l.
 Go to the "My Device Handlers" tab.
     m.
 Select "+Create New Device Handler" from upper right of window.
     n.
 Select the "From Code" tab.
     o.
 In a separate window, go to the GitHub site "Device Handlers" folder and open the appropriate service manager.
     p.
 Copy the contents of this file.
 Assure you copy ALL of the contents.
     q.
-Returning to the IDE window, paste the code you copied into the code window.
+Returning to the IDE window, paste the code you copied into.
     r.
 Select Create.
     s.
 Select "Publish" then "For Me".